atosorigin/grafana-weathermap-panel/docs/EN/editor/display.md

 ![display](../../screenshots/editor/display/jpg-resultat.jpg)

-After entering the file url, width and height

-The dashboard should be saved, like this
+After entering the file URL, width, and height, the dashboard should be saved, like this

 ![display](../../screenshots/editor/display/save-dashboard.jpg)